godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 can see the difference between a dynamic and a static typed completion options for a class called ``PlayerController``.

-You’ve probably stored a node in a variable before, and typed a dot to be left with no autocomplete suggestions:
+You've probably stored a node in a variable before, and typed a dot to be left with no autocomplete suggestions:

 .. figure:: ./img/typed_gdscript_code_completion_dynamic.png
    :alt: code completion options for dynamic

 This is due to dynamic code.
-Godot cannot know what node or value type you’re passing to the function.
+Godot cannot know what node or value type you're passing to the function.
 If you write the type explicitly however, you will get all public methods and variables from the node:

 .. figure:: ./img/typed_gdscript_code_completion_typed.png